TestCentricity/testcentricity_web/README.md

 The `SHUTDOWN_OTHER_SIMS` environment variable can only be set if you are running Appium Server with the `--relaxed-security` or
 `--allow-insecure=shutdown_other_sims` arguments passed when starting it from the command line, or when running the server from the
 Appium Server GUI app.
-A security violation error will occur without relaxed secutity enabled.
+A security violation error will occur without relaxed security enabled.

-Refer to **section 8.7 (Using Browser specific Profiles in cucumber.yml)** below.
+Refer to **section 8.6 (Using Browser specific Profiles in cucumber.yml)** below.

-### Mobile Chrome or Android browsers on Android Studio Virtual Device emulators
+#### Mobile Chrome or Android browsers on Android Studio Virtual Device emulators

 You can run your mobile web tests against the mobile Chrome or Android browser on emulated Android devices using Appium and Android Studio on OS X. You must install Android Studio, the desired Android version-specific virtual device emulators, and Appium.
 Refer to [this page](http://appium.io/docs/en/drivers/android-uiautomator2/index.html)